Published M-Anation, Maryland Mensa newsletter, June 2018

-- First, the reform was implemented across the different parts of Norway in a staggered way – it happened in some areas years before it happened in others
+- First, Norway implemented the reform at different times in different sections of the country.
+I occurred in some areas years before it happened in others

-- Second, every male Norwegian sits an IQ test as part of their compulsory army service.
+- Second, every male Norwegian takes an IQ test as part of their entry into compulsory army service.